benjaminion/upgrading-ethereum-book/src/book.md

 Let's say that somebody connected to the network of group $A$ sends a transaction.
 If the nodes in $A$ process that transaction then they will end up with a state that is different from the nodes in group $B$, so we have lost consistency, and therefore safety.
 The only option for avoiding this is for the nodes in group $A$ to to refuse to process the transaction, in which case we have lost availability, and therefore liveness.

-In our context, the CAP theorem means that we cannot hope to design a protocol that is both safe and live under all circumstances, since we have no option but to operate across an unreliable network, the Internet.
+In summary, the CAP theorem means that we cannot hope to design a consensus protocol that is both safe and live under all circumstances, since we have no option but to operate across an unreliable network, the Internet.[^fn-flp-theorem]

+[^fn-flp-theorem]: The CAP theorem is related to another famous result described by Fisher, Lynch and Paterson in their 1985 paper, [Impossibility of Distributed Consensus with One Faulty Process](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf) and usually called the FLP theorem.
+This proves that, even in a reliable network that is asynchronous (that is, there is no bound on how long messages can take to be transmitted and received), just one faulty node can prevent the system coming to consensus.
+That is, even this unpartitioned system cannot be both live and safe.
+Gilbert and Lynch's [paper](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf) discusses this in section 3.2.

-##### We prioritise liveness
+##### Ethereum prioritises liveness

 The Eth2 protocol prioritises liveness: in the case of a network partition the nodes on each side of the partition will continue to produce blocks.
-However, finality (a safety property) will no longer occur across both sides of the partition.
-Depending on the proportions of nodes on each side of the network split, either one side or neither side will continue to finalise.
+However, finality (a safety property) will no longer occur on both sides of the partition.
+Depending on the proportions of nodes on each side, either one side or neither side will continue to finalise.

 Eventually, unless the partition is resolved, both sides will regain finality due to the novel [inactivity leak](/part2/incentives/inactivity) mechanism.
-But this results in the ultimate safety failure: both chains have now finalised different histories and will be irreconcilable and independent forever.
+But this results in the ultimate safety failure.
+Each chain will finalise a different history and will be irreconcilable and independent forever.

 It's worth noting that typical proof of work based algorithms also prioritise liveness over safety.
-In fact, Bitcoin and Ethereum's proof of work offer no safety guarantee at all: they have no concept of finality.
+In fact, Bitcoin and Ethereum's proof of work offer no safety guarantee at all; they have no concept of finality.
 At any time somebody might reveal a heavier chain that rewrites history.
 Even under non-adversarial conditions, minor forks happen frequently and there is no guarantee that different nodes you will give you the same answers.
 Exchanges typically use a proxy for safety that requires waiting for a certain number of blocks to be built on top of a transaction before it is considered final, but that's only a statistical guarantee, and is no guarantee at all in the face of a 51% attack.

-#### Fork Choice

-HERE

-TODO

 #### Finality

 TODO

+#### Byzantine fault tolerance

+TODO

 #### See also

-Gilbert and Lynch's 2012 paper, [Perspectives on the CAP Theorem](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf).
+We've referred above to Gilbert and Lynch's 2012 paper, [Perspectives on the CAP Theorem](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf).
+This is a very readable exploration of the concepts of consistency and availability (or safety and liveness in our context).

 Vitalik's blog post [On Settlement Finality](https://blog.ethereum.org/2016/05/09/on-settlement-finality/) provides a deeper and more nuanced exploration of the concept of finality.

+Our ideal for the systems we are building is that they are _politically_ decentralised (for permissionlessness and censorship resistance), _architecturally_ decentralised (for resilience, with no single point of failure), but _logically_ centralised (so that they give consistent results).
+These design criteria strongly influence how we build our consensus protocols.
+Vitalik explores these issues in hist article, [The Meaning of Decentralization](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274).

 ### LMD Ghost <!-- /part2/consensus/lmd_ghost* -->